 The Republican Party held its first convention in Jackson, MI, making it the birthplace of the political party.
 Under the Oaks is a historical site where on July 6, 1854, a state convention in the name of anti-slavery was held to found the new party.

 In 1839, just two years after joining the Union, Jackson was selected to house Michigan’s first state prison.
 It has continued to be a major employer in the city for over a century now.
-You can actually take tours of Cell Block 7.
 The prison moved from its original location to a plot of land just north of town in 1930.

 The city became an early leader in the production of automobiles.
 With the transfer of the auto industry to other cities, Jackson acquired allied industries and other manufactures, including tools, air-conditioning equipment, and aircraft parts.
 Ye Ole Carriage Shop has an unbelievable amount of memorabilia and a one of kind and extensive collection of locally produced vehicles.